Remzi1993/jquery-manager/readme.txt

 If you run into any bugs, turning this plugin off (by deactivation the plugin) will fully deactivate everything and return your website to it`s original state.

 == Installation ==
-Installation via WordPress admin
+Manual installation by uploading .zip file via WordPress admin
 1. Navigate to > `Plugins` > `Add New`
 2. On your top left > click on `Upload Plugin` and select your .zip file you downloaded from [wordpress.org](https://wordpress.org/plugins/jquery-manager/) and click `Install Now`
 3. By activating the plugin, jQuery and jQuery Migrate are updated to the latest stable version.
 (Plugin settings are located under `Tools`)

-Installation via FTP, SFTP or SSH
+Manual installation by uploading folder/directory via FTP, SFTP or SSH
 1. Unzip (extract/unpack/uncompress) the .zip file you downloaded from [wordpress.org](https://wordpress.org/plugins/jquery-manager/)
 2. Upload the folder `wp-jquery-manager` to the `/wp-content/plugins/` directory on your server
 3. Activate the plugin through the 'Plugins' menu in WordPress